 POGO has a comprehensive Privacy Program in effect in relation to the personal health information it receives and uses with respect to its status as a prescribed entity under Ontario's Personal Health Information Protection Act, 2004 ("the Act").
 The Privacy Program is articulated in its overarching documents, POGO's Privacy and Data Security Code and POGO's Privacy and Data Security Procedures.
-In addition to these overarching privacy documents, POGO's Privacy Program is further articulated in POGO's Privacy and Security Policies and Procedures Manual.
-(These three documents will be referred to in this report as POGO's "Privacy Program".)
+In addition to these overarching privacy documents, POGO's Privacy Program is further articulated in POGO's Privacy and Security Policies and Procedures Manual, POGO's Privacy and Security Governance and Accountability Framework, POGO's Corporate Risk Management Framework, POGO's Privacy and Data Security Handbook, and POGO's Security Standards.
+(These seven documents will be referred to in this report as POGO's "Privacy Program".)